getsandbox/worker-cli/Readme.md

 ### Dependencies

-* _Java 8 Update 72_ - important! you actually might not have this.
+* _Java 8 Update 72_ or later - important! you actually might not have this.
+* tar - is packaged in tar to maintain permissions, so `tar -xf sandbox-binary.tar`
 * Mac or Linux

 ### Operating System
 The runtime is Java based, so it will run on any OS that Java 8 supports.
+The precompiled binary ships as a bash script + binary, so it is self executable only on \*nix systems.

+### Installation
+There is no installation, but to get setup:
+- Download the latest binary from above, and untar it.
+- Install Java 8, and any other dependencies listed.
+- Your shouldn't have to change the permissions (thats the point of thar tar), but if you can `chmod a+x sandbox`
+- Run with the below command and options `./sandbox run`
+- The server will be running in all interfaces on port 8080 by default.

 ### Commands